SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-17-covid-vaccines-infertility.md

 result they've been filling up poison control units by eating doses fit for horses.
-They're afraid of real prevention by vaccines because they think they'll become infertile, but&hellip; it turns out there's an old study that shows ivermectin caused infertility due to poor sperm quality in 85% of the men who took it:
+They're afraid of real prevention by vaccines because they think they'll become infertile, but&hellip; it turns out there's an old study that shows ivermectin caused infertility due to poor sperm quality in 85% of the men who took it (__NB:__ the original tweet seems to have been deleted as of 2021-09-08 9:00pm):

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">